 The city of Kotor is a fortified city and is located at the very end of the fjord in the Kotor Bay on the Adriatic coast.
 You can see the magnificent churches of Perast, 2 small islets side by side in the middle of the bay, splendid.

-Our accommodation was not in the old town of Kotor but about 2km, which allowed us to enjoy great views at different times of the day and to be relatively quiet compared to the excitement in the Old town, especially with the daily arrival of cruise ships and their flow of tourists.
-There is also a nice hike from the old town to the San Giovanni's Castle for 8 EUR.
-It is worth the cost for the breathtaking view of the bay, but beware 1km climb with 200m of elevation and more than 1000 steps .
+Our accommodation was not in the old town of Kotor but about 2km, which allowed us to enjoy great views at different times of the day and to be relatively quiet compared to the excitement around the city.
+Old town, especially with the daily arrival of cruise ships that pour their flow of tourists.
+There is also a paid "hike" to 8 EUR leaving the old town to reach the Castle San Giovanni, it is worth the cost for the breathtaking view of the bay, but beware 1km climb with 200m of elevation and more than 1000 steps .

 We rented bike at our guest house, which allowed us to move around.